trychlos/pwix-accounts-tools/README.md

 Default is the configured value.

-The function returns:

-- on the client, a Promise which eventually resolves to the result

-- on the server, the result as an object with following keys:
+The function returns a Promise which eventually resolves to an object with following keys:

 - `label`: the computed preferred label
 - `origin`: the origin, which may be `ID` if the account has not been found, or `AccountsTools.C.PreferredLabel.USERNAME` or `AccountsTools.C.PreferredLabel.EMAIL_ADDRESS`.

+On server side, the function returns an alrealdy resolved Promise (rationale: have a common prototype on client and server sides).

 #### `AccountsTools.writeData( id|user, set )`